bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Entity.md

 ---
 name: Definition of Ready - Entities Team
-about: DoR - A document owned by the Product Owner and contributed by the team, definining when a User Story is ready to be worked on
+about: Owned by the Product Owner with buyin from the team, definining when a User Story is ready to be worked on

 ---